Garfield County Master Gardeners

 We are committed to using horticulture to empower gardeners, develop partnerships and build stronger communities.

 We have an incredible team of Master Gardeners in Garfield County.
 Their projects include community education and garden workshops, assisting homeowners with questions, Grow & Give to promote local food security, mentoring new gardeners in the community, and many more!

 Garfield County Master Gardeners are volunteers, committed to spreading research-based knowledge and service throughout the community.

 Become a GarCo MG

-Registration for Colorado Master Gardener is OPEN for 2022.
+Registration for Colorado Master Gardener is will open October 2023.

 Following training, we require a 50-hour volunteer commitment your first year.
 There is a two-year Apprentice option that allows 60-hours to be completed over 2 years.
 Please note: we understand the barriers COVID-19 has placed on in-person volunteering.
 While we are offering creative volunteer opportunities, we are very flexible and understand these unique circumstances.

 Certified Gardener Program

 If you’re interested in the Colorado Master Gardener program, but don’t have the time available during the day to attend the classes or do the volunteering component, you may be interested in the online Certified Gardener program.

 We have a certifying FULL COURSE option and multiple SHORT COURSE options to meet anyone’s needs.
 Regardless of the course, you’ll receive in-depth horticulture training provided by CSU faculty, staff, and specialists.